 “It was one of the best meals we overate… the fact that we remember it it with such queer clarity must mean that it had other reasons for being important.
 I suppose that happens at least once to every human.
 I hope so.”
 M. F. K. Fisher, The Gastronomical Me

-Dinner with Edward, A Story of Unexpected Friendship by Isabel Vincent is many stories ….. a sensual experience.
+Dinner with Edward: A Story of an Unexpected Friendship by Isabel Vincent is many stories ….. a sensory experience.
 I became immersed in the heart and soul of the stories woven throughout the book.
+Stories of reflection, appreciation, insight, transition, and transformation.
 And!
 I became completely entranced with the food pairings that accompanied these stories.

 I now have a list …. a new one, since I have several on the go….. of food to try my hand at, some that I would have never really considered until I read this book.